Quadditch/quadditch-unreal/README.md

 1. build again

 ### Licensed content required:
 [Quadcopters](https://unrealengine.com/marketplace/en-US/product/quadcopters) package.
-When you add the files back in don't forget to remove the gitignores.
-Add the following file structure
-On first startup you will be notified about a missing material for MI_QuadcopterA_04_BLUE.uasset.
+Add the following file structure On first startup you will be notified about a missing material for MI_QuadcopterA_04_BLUE.uasset.
 This is the same as the red quadcopter material, but blue.
 Make a copy and change the color.

 Content/Quadcopters/ \